Discord4J/Discord4J/docs/Logging.md

 ```

 ## Logging a Stream
 You have the ability to log events in a reactive sequence, like those coming from Discord4J.
-The `log()` operator is able to do that, peeking at every signal that goes through a sequence.
+The `log()` operator is able to do that, peeking at every signal going through a sequence.
 You can learn more about this operator on the Reactor reference guide [here](http://projectreactor.io/docs/core/release/reference/#_logging_a_stream).

 ## Configuration

 ### SLF4J Simple
 SLF4J Simple is a basic implementation that outputs INFO and higher logging directly to System.err.
 It's easy to use and requires no additional files.
-Check it out [here](https://mvnrepository.com/artifact/org.slf4j/slf4j-simple/1.8.0-beta2).
+Check it out [here](https://mvnrepository.com/artifact/org.slf4j/slf4j-simple/1.7.30).

 ### Logback
 [Logback](https://logback.qos.ch/) is an SLF4J implementation you can use with Discord4J to further configure logging.
 The following is an example to use it.
 First add [this dependency](https://search.maven.org/artifact/ch.qos.logback/logback-classic/1.2.3/jar) to your project.
 Then create a file under `src/main/resources` named `logback.xml` with the following content: